metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_dns_record_v1alpha1_manifest.md

 Required:

 - `managed_zone` (Attributes) managedZone is a reference to a ManagedZone instance to which this record will publish its endpoints. (see [below for nested schema](#nestedatt--spec--managed_zone))
+- `owner_id` (String) ownerID is a unique string used to identify the owner of this record.
+- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord. it is expected all defined endpoints are children of or equal to this rootHost

 Optional:

 - `endpoints` (Attributes List) endpoints is a list of endpoints that will be published into the dns provider. (see [below for nested schema](#nestedatt--spec--endpoints))
 - `health_check` (Attributes) HealthCheckSpec configures health checks in the DNS provider.
 By default this health check will be applied to each unique DNS A Record for the listeners assigned to the target gateway (see [below for nested schema](#nestedatt--spec--health_check))
-- `owner_id` (String) ownerID is a unique string used to identify the owner of this record.
-- `root_host` (String) rootHost is the single root for all endpoints in a DNSRecord.
-If rootHost is set, it is expected all defined endpoints are children of or equal to this rootHost

 <a id="nestedatt--spec--managed_zone"></a>
 ### Nested Schema for `spec.managed_zone`